5. Decide if you want to change your will or make a new one

 - how much property you have

-You can change parts of your will or the entire will.
+You can change parts of your will or revoke the entire will.

 Revoke your will

 Revoking your will means that it stops being valid.
-If you don't make a new will after you revoke one, it's as if you never made a will.
-This means that the apply to your .
+If you do not make a new will after you revoke one, it's as if you never made a will.
+This means that the intestacy rules apply to your .

 You can also revoke your will by destroying the original will completely.
 For example, you could burn, shred, or rip it to pieces.